Sanford Sports Performance: What is it & how can it help?

 From pros to middle-schoolers

-Sanford Sports Performance was formerly Sanford POWER and has been around for a quarter century.
-It has six full-time locations in four states – North Dakota, South Dakota, Minnesota and California – and offers as its cornerstone ground-based athletic programs that closely simulate what takes place during actual competition.
+Sanford Sports Performance, formerly Sanford POWER, has been around for a quarter century.
+It has five full-time locations in three states – North Dakota, South Dakota and Minnesota – and offers as its cornerstone ground-based athletic programs that closely simulate what takes place during actual competition.

 These programs, designed by Sanford, enable athletes to use their speed, quickness and power in game-like situations.
 They range from personalized plans that target sports-specific individual goals to those set up for large groups of kids or adults hoping to improve overall fitness and athleticism.
 The clientele ranges from professional athletes looking for an edge to middle-schoolers developing an athletic foundation.